5 Things to Consider Before Enlisting Scouts in Hurricane Relief Efforts

 Pools of standing or stagnant water become breeding grounds for mosquitoes, increasing the risk of encephalitis, West Nile virus or other mosquito-borne diseases.

-Avoid the risk of mosquito bites by using insect repellants and wearing long-sleeved shirts, and pants and review our alert on mosquito born illnesses.
+Avoid the risk of mosquito bites by using insect repellants and wearing long-sleeved shirts, and pants and review this information in the Guide to Safe Scouting on Animal and Insect Hazards.

 Hazardous Material